 Much like a corny country music song, Richard and Tina met in 2002 when Richard needed a web page done for his Soil and Water Conservation District.
 From that chance meeting, they fell in love, and finally married.
 They share many interests including their love of travel and teaching and feel that continuing the work Bud and Eunice started is an excellent way to combine their skills and make a difference in the livestock world.

-Richard and Tina have presented Stockmanship and Marketing schools from Saskatchewan to Florida and from California to Virginia.
+Richard and Tina have presented Stockmanship and Marketing schools from Saskatchewan to Florida and from California to New York.